sidetrip-ai/ici-core/README.md

 #### Step 1: Install Homebrew (if not already installed)

 Homebrew simplifies the installation of software like Python on MacOS.
-If you don’t have it installed yet, follow these steps:
+If you don't have it installed yet, follow these steps:

 1. Open **Terminal**.
 2. Run the following command to install Homebrew: